Family Handbook 2020-2021

 Every family must submit a student dismissal plan.
 It is the family’s responsibility to communicate to your classroom teacher your child’s dismissal plans.

-Please wait outside the schoolyard gate of the small yard at the corner of Amsterdam Avenue and West 61st Street.
+ARRIVAL: Pre-K & KPlease wait outside the schoolyard gate of the small yard at the corner of Amsterdam Avenue and West 61st Street.
 Line up along the fence on Amsterdam Avenue.
-The gates will open around 8:35AM.
-At this time you will escort your child through the small yard and into the building.
+The gates will open around 8:25AM.
+Kindergarten children enter the gate independently.
+At this time you will escort your Pre-K child through the small yard and into the building.
 You will say “so long” to your child at the classroom door.
-Children will enter the classroom on their own and you will exit the same way you entered.
+Children will enter the classroom on their own and you will exit down the stairs to the main entrance doors. ( remove this part the same way you entered.)
 PS 452 Staff will be nearby to assist any family that is having difficulty separating at the start of school or when requested later on in the school year.
-The gate will close about 8:45.
+The gate will close about 8:35am.

 For families with a sibling in older grades, they may enter the building with you and your older child may walk to their respective line up location inside the building.

-A member of the PS 452 staff will come outside to welcome families no later than 8:35AM at which time students will enter the school.
+A member of the PS 452 staff will come outside to welcome families at approximately 8:25AM at which time students will enter the school.
 Please say a brief “farewell” to your child prior to them entering the school.
 Teachers will meet their classes outside in the yard.

 Pre-K: You will pick up your child from his/her classroom.